BlissRoms-x86/manifest/README.md

 You can do this two ways.
 Traditionally or using the build script.
 Point is, you must sync with the new manifest changes.

-Traditional way :
+First Step is to Sync :

-	$ repo sync --no-tags --no-clone-bundle --force-sync
+	$ repo sync --no-tags --no-clone-bundle --force-sync -c

-Or using the build script :
+Then use the build scripts Patching method (-p) :

-	$ build-x86 -s
+	$ build-x86 -p

 Initial extraction of the proprietary files from Google are also needed on the first build.
 Please note that this process will need to be run for x86 & x86_64 builds seperately (some cleanup may be needed).